Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Unification of a single elementary particle and a single unit-field: A single particle ( )

 \subsection{3.3.
 The role of initial and boundary conditions in dynamics of a single unit-field}

 The {\it{kind}} of a free elementary particle in Eqs. (\ref{eq1abc}) - (\ref{eq52abc}) of the above-presented conceptual model of a free unit-field (particle) is determined by the particle {\it{rest-mass}} $m_0$, only.
-The {\it{rest-mass}} $m_0$ could be considered as a particular kind of the {\it{initial conditions}}.
+The {\it{rest mass}} $m_0$ could be considered as a particular kind of the {\it{initial conditions}}.
 For a given rest-mass $m_0$, the equation of motion (\ref{eq8abc}) or (\ref{eq45abc}) with the initial and boundary conditions imposed describes {\it{dynamics}} of the unit-field configuration.
 The dynamical configurations ${\psi}_{0}$ corresponding to the different solutions of the equation of motion could be attributed to the different momentums $\mathbf{k}_{0}$ of the same particle.
-In other words, the unit-field associated with an elementary particle having the rest-mass $m_0$ does exist in different configurations corresponding to the different solutions of the equation of motion with the actual initial and boundary conditions.
-A solution to the differential equation of motion is unambiguously determined if the value of the unit-field function (Dirichlet boundary conditions) or the normal derivative of the unit-field function (Neumann boundary conditions) is specified on the boundaries. {\it{In the present study, a unit-field is considered as the free unit-field if it does interact only with the boundaries imposed by the free space (vacuum)}}.
-For instance, a massive, free unit-field describing by Eqs. (\ref{eq8abc}) or (\ref{eq45abc}) has a boundary between the massive unit-field and the mass-less vacuum.
-That means that the massive, free unit-field does interact only with the mass-less boundary of the vacuum.
-A mass-less, free unit-field, which is described by Eqs. (\ref{eq15abc}) or (\ref{eq46abc}), has a boundary between the mass-less unit-field and the mass-less vacuum.
-In such a case, a mass-less, free unit-field interacts with the mass-less boundary of the free-space.
+That is to say that the unit-field associated with an elementary particle having the rest mass $m_0$ does exist in different configurations corresponding to the different solutions of the equation of motion with the actual initial and boundary conditions.
+A solution to the differential equation of motion is unambiguously determined if the value of the unit-field function (Dirichlet boundary conditions) or the normal derivative (Neumann boundary conditions) of the unit-field function is specified on the boundaries. {\it{In the present study, a unit-field is considered as the free unit-field if it does interact only with the boundaries imposed by the empty, "straight" spacetime (true vacuum)}}.
+For instance, a massive, free unit-field describing by Eqs. (\ref{eq8abc}) or (\ref{eq45abc}) has a boundary between the massive unit-field and the mass-less true vacuum.
+That means that the massive, free unit-field does interact only with the mass-less boundary of the true vacuum (empty, "straight" spacetime).
+A mass-less, free unit-field, which is described by Eqs. (\ref{eq15abc}) or (\ref{eq46abc}), has a boundary between the mass-less ($m_0=0$) unit-field and the mass-less true vacuum.
+In such a case, a mass-less, free unit-field interacts with the mass-less boundary of the empty, "straight" spacetime.
 A free unit-field before interaction with the material boundaries is considered as a free unit-field.
 The material boundaries can be modified by using the external energy, namely the energy that does not associate with the unit-field energy.
 Interaction of a unit-field with the actual material boundaries may change or not change the absolute value $|\mathbf{k}_{0}|$ of the unit-field momentum $\mathbf{k}_{0}$.
 The interaction that changes the value $|\mathbf{k}_{0}|$ is called a non-elastic process.
 The process could be interpreted as the exchange of energy between the unit-field and the boundary.
 Analysis of such a process requires the detailed model of interaction of the unit-field (particle) with the unit-fields (particles) of the material boundary.
-If the interaction does not affect the unit-field momentum, then the interaction has an elastic character. {\it{The elastic interaction of a single unit-field with the material boundaries can be treated phenomenologically by using the Dirichlet or Neumann boundary conditions for the equation of motion (\ref{eq8abc}) or (\ref{eq45abc})}}.
+If the interaction does not affect the momentum absolute value $|\mathbf{k}_{0}|$, then the interaction has an elastic character. {\it{The elastic interaction of a single unit-field with the material boundaries can be treated phenomenologically by using the Dirichlet or Neumann boundary conditions for the equation of motion (\ref{eq8abc}) or (\ref{eq45abc})}}.
 The evolution of the unit-field configuration under the free-space propagation and elastic interaction of the single unit-field with a material boundary is illustrated by the following three examples.